 Even if you don’t, you will save yourself time by meal planning because you aren’t spending precious time deciding what you’ll make!

 This means I can spend more time with my family, and less time in the kitchen and one of the best meal planning benefits.

 When our schedule starts to get crazy, and boy does it get crazy, our meal plan works even harder for us!

 We use our schedule to create our meal plan, and because of this, we can plan for busy nights.

-When we know we are going to be out late or don’t have a lot of time; we can use plan for something quick to prepare when we get home, like soup and sandwiches or have something waiting on us like a crock pot meal.
+When we know we are going to be out late or don’t have a lot of time to cook.
+Then we can plan for something quick to prepare when we get home, like soup and sandwiches or have something waiting on us like a crock pot meal.